Johnson Pit #30

 Rehabilitating a post-industrial gravel pit, this internationally celebrated earthwork provides an enduring community gathering place.

 Simplicity of shape does not necessarily equate with simplicity of experience. —Robert MorrisInspired to by early efforts to use art as a means for rehabilitating abused post-industrial sites, 4Culture‚ then known as the King County Arts Commission‚ sponsored an innovative symposium called Earthworks: Land Reclamation as Sculpture in 1979.
-They brought together a unique team of government agencies and artists to discuss the potential of earthworks—large-scale sculptures that use the earth itself as their medium—and to create historic public artworks designed to rehabilitate natural areas damaged by industry.
+The event brought together a unique team of government agencies and artists to discuss the potential of earthworks—large-scale sculptures that use the earth itself as their medium—and to create historic public artworks designed to rehabilitate natural areas damaged by industry.
 Artist Robert Morris received the first demonstration project commission.
 He removed undergrowth from an abandoned 3.7-acre gravel pit in the Kent Valley, terraced the earth, and planted it with rye grass, in effect returning the land to active use.
 Decades later, the internationally celebrated destination continues to serve as a community gathering place.

 Continue Reading ›